WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## lastKey

 The `lastKey` method returns the last key in the map.
-Example:

 ```js
 const map = new SuperMap();